 Leiden University College The Hague, The Netherlands (bachelor level)

-University of Amsterdam, The Netherlands (bachelor level, via Dept. Of Gov’t’s agreement)
+University of Amsterdam, The Netherlands (bachelor level, via Dept. Of Gov’t’s agreement.
+Please Note!
+Only open for application for fall exchange, ie. apply during spring)

 Brandeis University, United States (master level)

-The Department of Government has many exchange agreements, which are also open to our programme students depending on the course you are currently taking/ have taken.
-You apply one semester in advance of your planned exchange.
+The Department of Government has many exchange agreements, which can also be open to our programme students depending on the course you are currently taking/ have taken.
+You apply one semester in advance of your planned exchange and application is usually open at the beginning of the semester.
+Please go to their website for more details on e.g. eligibility, partner university list, application dates and information meeting dates.

-The International Office has the largest amount of exchange agreements and partner universities all over the world.
+The Division for internationalisation has the largest amount of exchange agreements and partner universities all over the world.
 They open applications two times per academic year and it is open for all Uppsala University students.
 You apply approximately one year in advance of your planned exchange.
+Please go to their website for more details on e.g. eligibility, partner university list, application dates and information meeting dates.

 Applying through the department’s own agreements

 You need to be a programme student at the Department.
 You should be studying full-time at Uppsala University at the time of the application.
-Please note that the best time for you to go on exchange is your third semester so you should usually apply during your second semester.
+Please note that the best time for you to go on exchange would be:

 What can I study during exchange?